Sea to Summit Ultralight Review

 Our Analysis and Test Results

-The Sea to Summit Ultralight is a niche hammock, perfect for the weight and space obsessed hiker, backpacker, and camper.
+The Sea to Summit Ultralight is a niche model, perfect for the weight and space obsessed hiker, backpacker, and camper.
 It compresses down to the size of a soda can and weighs under 6 ounces (without suspension).
 While its dimensions are small and not conducive to sleeping diagonally or piling in a thick air mattress, for the serious backcountry adventurer that counts every gram, this is worth consideration.

-Ease of Setup
+Ease of Set Up

 Durability and Protection